-But before we go any further, let’s do away with the myths that supposedly increase your risk of being a mosquito target.
+But before we go any further into what attracts mosquitoes to certain people, let’s do away with the myths that supposedly increase your risk of being a mosquito target.
 There’s very little if any evidence that connects mosquito bites with the following: skin color, perfume, eating bananas, or age.
 Done and done.
 And by the way, not all mosquitoes bite us.
 That distinction goes only to the female mosquito, who uses our blood to develop her eggs.
 The male mosquito prefers nectar from flowers.

 Are You A Mosquito Magnet?

 Mosquitoes target an estimated 20 percent of us, for their blood meal.
 But how do they go about choosing their target?
+Why are mosquitoes attracted to certain people?
 Is it a case of someone being in the wrong place at the wrong time?
 Perhaps.
 There’s no one simple answer.
 It seems a variety of elements can attract these annoying, sometimes dangerous pests.

 Sweat Attracts Mosquitoes